Puppies and Kittens

 Everyone loves babies and your new puppy or kitten is no exception.
 But don’t allow that adorable face to distract you from a few important issues.
 Get your new youngster off to a good start physically, medically, and socially.

 Physical issues include basic needs and the environment in which you raise your new puppy or kitten.
 A safe room and a place to sleep are primary factors for a young pet.
 Baby-proofing a room is as critical for an animal as it is for a human baby, especially if your new pet may spend periods of time unsupervised.
 Get down on the floor in your chosen space and see what your pet sees–electrical cords, small items that have been dropped or lost, and curtains, blankets, or other fabrics that can be chewed, swallowed, or climbed.
-Try to keep one room safe for your pet, a room you can close off from the rest of the house with durable flooring and lack of dangerous or delicate items.
+Try to keep one room safe for your pet, a room you can close off from the rest of the house with durable flooring and a lack of dangerous or delicate items.

-Crate training is popular with many dog owners and you may find your puppy takes well to a space all his or her own.
+Crate training is popular with many dog owners and you may find your puppy takes well to space all his or her own.
 If you are interested in the art of crate training, download this instructional report, Crate Training: Making Obedience Training Fun and Easy.
 You may also enjoy the Crate Training website, which offers other links and resources as well.

-The appropriate diet, along with adequate exercise and play time, are critical to the healthy development of your new pet.
-In addition, this time together will certainly help develop trust and establish your role in the youngster's life.
-At your wellness visits, we will advise you on the right food for your pet and help you develop a suitable exercise and play program to develop strong muscles, good tone, and an enjoyment in social interaction.
+The appropriate diet, along with adequate exercise and playtime, is critical to the healthy development of your new pet.
+In addition, this time together will certainly help develop trust and establish your role in the youngster’s life.
+At your wellness visits, we will advise you on the right food for your pet and help you develop a suitable exercise and play program to develop strong muscles, good tone, and enjoyment in social interaction.
 The website, Pet Obesity Prevention is a good way to start on this subject.
 It has great information on maintaining a great diet and weight control.
 This website gives you great ideas on how you can Exercise With Your Pet, it is great for parents and kids to read and discuss together and may help to include your children in the care of your new pet

 Medical issues for your new pet begin immediately with your first wellness visit.
 Schedule the visit as soon as you know you are bringing home a new puppy or kitten, so we can assess health needs, address immediate concerns such as fleas or worms, and begin a preventive care regime.
 Visit our Vaccinations page to read all about puppy and kitten vaccines and how they prevent disease.

 The following table offers you a general guideline for what you might expect at your initial wellness visits, beginning at about 6 weeks of age.
 These protocols are suggested as the basic veterinary recommendations for quality of life and minimal risk of disease.
 Your pet may vary from these general guidelines for a variety of reasons, but we offer this as a reference for our pet owners.
-At every visit we will discuss our recommendations and answer any questions you might have about our plan of care for your animal companion
+At every visit, we will discuss our recommendations and answer any questions you might have about our plan of care for your animal companion

 An important medical issue in the first year is that of spaying or neutering your pet.
 To explain the medical, behavioral, and social issues surrounding this reasonably simple and inexpensive procedure, we recommend this informative brochure from the American Veterinary Medical Association (AVMA): What You Should Know About Spaying and Neutering.
 Read more about the importance of spaying and neutering pets in this article from the U.S. Humane Society: Why You Should Spay or Neuter Your Pet.